emilyriehl/emilyriehl.github.io/_pages/books.md

 * [Elements of &infin;ˆžˆž-Category Theory](https://emilyriehl.github.io/files/elements.pdf), with [Dominic Verity](https://researchers.mq.edu.au/en/persons/dominic-verity), will soon be published by [Cambridge University Press](https://www.cambridge.org/core/books/elements-of-category-theory/DAC48C449AB8C2C1B1E528A49D27FC6D) in their [Cambridge Studies in Advanced Mathematics](https://www.cambridge.org/core/series/cambridge-studies-in-advanced-mathematics/0A5F361E5A5E9D3EFE58F53613C0D307) series.

     > This material has been / will be published by Cambridge University Press as Elements of &infin;ˆž-Category Theory by Emily Riehl and Dominic Verity.
 This pre-publication version is free to view and download for personal use only.
-Not for re-distribution, re-sale or use in derivative works.  © Emily Riehl and Dominic Verity 2018-2021.
+Not for re-distribution, re-sale or use in derivative works.  &copy; Emily Riehl and Dominic Verity 2018-2021.

     The [original draft](https://emilyriehl.github.io/files/more-elements.pdf), which is no longer actively being edited, contained several additional chapters, which will re-appear later in a separate volume.
 Warning: improvements made to the primary text have not been propagated to this volume.